 Generally, childbirth education classes are information-based lecture and discussion, often with videos.
-Typically the focus is on labor and birth, including possible interventions and procedures, and often breastfeeding and newborn care.
+Typically the focus is on labor and birth, including possible interventions and procedures, and sometimes breastfeeding and newborn care.
 The intentions and attitudes of a particular instructor or class location will impact what and how material is shared.

+In short - yes.
 In MBCP, we spend considerable time learning to engage the mind to work with pain, so that participants are prepared to use all their inner resources in labor, regardless of how their particular birth experience unfolds.
 The invitation is to build your toolbox to support your personal preferences, advocate for yourself, and drawn on resources within and beyond yourself.

-Mindfulness holds space for all experiences with nonjudgment and compassion - there is no one way to give birth or to parent, there is the way that you find is best for you and your baby.
+Mindfulness holds space for all experiences with non-judgment and compassion - there is no one way to give birth or to parent, there is the way that you find works for you and your baby.

 This is how we approach birth with from a mindful perspective, making space for all the ways babies come into the world and for all the ways families come into formation.

-We foster a class environment that is nonjudgmental, compassionate and supportive of the unique experience of each pregnancy and parenting process.
+We foster a class environment that is non-judgmental, compassionate and supportive of the unique experience of each pregnancy and parenting process.

 However, a pregnant person is more than welcome to come on their own.
-An expectant woman needs to find her own inner resources to work with her body/mind during the labor and birthing process.
+An expectant parent needs to find their own inner resources to work with their body/mind during the labor and birthing process.

-To quote the Mindful Birthing Foundation:
+We are doing much more - to quote the Mindful Birthing Foundation: